 What time is drop-off?

-San Diego Children's Discovery Museum Staff will be outside for morning drop-off starting at 9:00 AM.
+San Diego Children's Discovery Museum Staff will open the doors for morning drop-off starting at 9:00 AM.
 For safety purposes, please park your car and walk your camper to the designated check-in location.
 Your camper will be checked in and invited to begin arrival activities.
-A symptoms check, including a temperature screening, will be required to ensure children and employees with a temperature of 100 degrees or above do not enter the facility.

 What time is pick-up?